Manju1392k/DocKo-App-ReactNative/README.md

 # Framework

 The Below table Framework's is used in this project.
 To Run This Project.
-This Framework has been installed in system with same Version or Lastest Version.
+This Framework has been installed in system with same Version or Latest Version.

 | Framework  | Version |
 | ------------- | ------------- |